-The evanescent fluff of a weed in summer.
+The evanescent fluff of feather grass in summer.

 Of course. to capture such images I had to dip into the realm of the technical, the domain of my father.
 But I must confess that I learned only as much as required to tell the static story of a moment frozen in time.
 Depth of field through the proper selection of an f-stop, frozen motion by virtue of a fast shutter, blurred motion via the slow shutter, the delicate balance of aperture versus time.
 I was never a technician.
 I would never be an Ansel Adams or an Ernst Haas.